 Lauren has published over 100 articles, briefs, and reviews; and has given numerous presentations at national and international conferences.
 In particular, in 1999, she authored two books: The Use of and Need for Preservation Standards in Architectural Conservation (published by ASTM), and The Lost Art of Tabby Redefined: Preserving Oglethorpe's Architectural Legacy (published by Architectural Conservation Press).
-She also edited and produced the Masonry Conservation Handbook for the City of Cottage Grove, Oregon and the Warehouse District Reactivation Plan for the City of Phoenix, Arizona.
+She also edited and produced the Masonry Conservation Handbook for the City of Cottage Grove, Oregon and the Warehouse District Reactivation Plan for the city of Phoenix, Arizona.
 Her latest publication is a chapter: “Urban Sustainable Design” in Sustainability for the 21st Century: Pathways, Programs, and Policies.

-landscapes in which they are situated.
+Lauren has been an active proponent for, and leader in, the integration of stewardship focused on connecting social, economic and environmental resilience with our built environments and the natural landscapes in which they are situated.
 For her, preserving history in its physical manifestations isn’t about creating museums.
 Preserving history through our built environments provides important cultural and social milestones in our nation’s development, creating a firm foundation for future economic growth and the ability of communities everywhere to better withstand the realities of technological and climatic changes taking place, and enable more people to experience fulfilled and engaged lives.

 - PhD, Architecture, University of Edinburgh